Whereiswald0/SQL-project/README.md

   As far as what could be said using this data, assuming it was all collected from a single merchant, they operate with a heavy emphasis on US-based customers, sell a variety of products, and have been tracking website traffic between August 2016 and August 2017, with an additional collection model applied from May to August of  2017.

   This data can indicated the frequency of orders with broad categories, but not with regards to specific products.

+  A good deal of followup will be required.

 ## Challenges
 (discuss challenges you faced in the project)